Edge Caching

 In the Headers tab, scroll down until you see the Response Headers.
 In this section, there are two headers to check the values of: ki-cache-type and Ki-CF-Cache-Status.
 The ki-cache-type header should have a value of Edge.
 The Ki-CF-Cache-Status header should have a value of HIT or SAVING.

-Check Edge Caching in Terminal
+Check edge caching in Terminal

 If you’re familiar with using Terminal (command line), you can also check HTTP headers with the curl command.
 Use the command below and substitute the URL at the end of the command with your site’s URL.